Impact

 Risk and Exploitability

 The CVSS base score of 8.5 indicates a high severity with local execution and privilege escalation.
-EPSS is not available so exploitation probability is unclear, the vulnerability requires only local user write access to a specific directory.
+EPSS score of < 1% indicates a very low but non‑zero exploitation probability, meaning that while the vulnerability is unlikely to be widely exploited, it is still a real risk.
 Since the flaw is not listed in the CISA KEV catalog, there is no known widespread exploitation, yet the local nature of the attack enables an attacker with basic file write permissions to pivot to SYSTEM level.
 The attack vector is inferred to be local, requiring authenticated or local access.

 OpenCVE Enrichment